Hematuria (Blood in the Urine)

 Researchers have not found that eating, diet, and nutrition play a role in causing or preventing hematuria.

-What clinical trials are open?
+What are clinical trials for hematuria?

-This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the National Institutes of Health.
-The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
+(NIDDK), part of the National Institutes of Health.
+The NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.

 The NIDDK would like to thank: